thebrumby/HotWalletClaimer/README.md

 </p>

 <a name="usage-notes"></a>
-## V2.0.2 Release Notes - Random Offset to the Claim Wait Timer
+## V2.0.3 Release Notes - Option to save Telegram log in.

-### Usage Instructions
+## Usage Instructions
 After executing the script with `python3 claim.py`, you will be prompted to update settings and configure the session:

 1. **Update Settings:**
-   - Decide if you want to update script parameters.
-If you choose "y", you'll be prompted to review/update the following:
+   - If you choose "yes" when prompted, you will review and possibly update the following settings:
-      - `forceClaim`: Force a claim the first time the script runs, even if the wallet isn't full, or wait until full.
+      - `forceClaim`: Choose to force a claim the first time the script runs, regardless of whether the wallet is full.
-      - `debugIsOn`: Activate debugging to save screenshots to your filesystem; default is off.
+      - `debugIsOn`: Activate debugging to save screenshots locally; default is off.
-      - `hideSensitiveInput`: Hide sensitive input such as phone numbers and seed phrases; default is ON.
+      - `hideSensitiveInput`: Ensures sensitive information like phone numbers and seed phrases remain hidden; default is ON.
-      - `screenshotQRCode`: Log in by QR code; default is true, the alternative is by phone number and OTP.
+      - `screenshotQRCode`: Prefer to log in via QR code; the alternative is manual login via phone number and OTP.
-      - `maxSessions`: Defines the number of simultaneous claim sessions permitted.
-Additional wallets will queue and wait for an available session slot.
+      - `maxSessions`: Set the maximum number of concurrent claim sessions; additional wallets will wait for an available slot.
-      - `verboseLevel`: Control verbosity of console messages; ranges from 1 (minimal), 2 (main steps) to 3 (all messages).
+      - `verboseLevel`: Adjust the verbosity of console messages; options range from 1 (minimal) to 3 (all messages).
-      - `forceNewSession`: Overwrite an existing session and force a new login.
-Useful if an existing session has errors.
+      - `forceNewSession`: Forces a new login, useful if the existing session encounters errors.
-      - `lowestClaimOffset` and `highestClaimOffset`: Set the range for random claim timing.
-Adjust these to control when the claim is triggered relative to the pot being filled.
+      - `lowestClaimOffset` and `highestClaimOffset`: Define the range for randomized claim timing relative to when the pot is filled.
          - **Examples of Claim Timing:**
-         - `-30, -15`: Claims occur between 30 and 15 minutes before the pot is full.
+            - `-30, -15`: Early claims 30 to 15 minutes before the pot is full.
-         - `30, 60`: Claims occur between 30 minutes to 1 hour after the pot is full.
+            - `30, 60`: Late claims 30 minutes to 1 hour after the pot is full.
-         - `-15, 15`: Claims can occur in the 15-minute window before or after the pot is full.
+            - `-15, 15`: Random claims within a 15-minute window around the pot being filled.

 2. **Session Name Configuration:**
-   - Auto-assigns a numeric value or accepts a custom session name.
-Reusing a name will attempt to resume that session.
+   - Sessions are auto-named numerically or can be customized.
+Reusing a name attempts to resume that session.

 3. **Login Options:**
+     - If the script detects you have a saved Telegram session, you can choose 'y' when prompted to continue with it and proceed directly to step 7.
+     - If you prefer to log into a new account, selecting 'n' proceeds to a new Telegram login.
+The default method is to log in by scanning a QR Code screenshot and moving to step 6.
-   - The default is using scanning a QR Code screenshot.
-If that doesn't work, or you choose otherwise, follow the OTP login method in steps 4. & 5.
+     - Should this method be unsuccessful, or if another method is preferred, follow the OTP login procedure outlined in steps 4 and 5.

 4. **Country Name and Phone Number for Telegram:**
-   - Enter your Country Name as it appears on Telegram's login page or use the default based on your IP address.
+   - Enter your Country Name as displayed on Telegram's login page or accept the default, which is auto-detected based on your IP.

 5. **One-Time Password (OTP):**
-   - Input the OTP sent to your Telegram account.
+   - Enter the OTP sent to your registered Telegram account.

 6. **Two-Factor Authentication (2FA):**
-   - If your Telegram account has 2FA enabled, you'll be prompted to enter your password after scanning the QR code or entering the OTP.
-Input your 2FA password to continue the login process.
+   - If 2FA is enabled on your Telegram account, enter your 2FA password following the QR code scan or OTP entry.

-7. **Seed Phrase Input for HereWallet Login:**
+7. **Seed Phrase Input for HereWalletBot Login:**
-   - Enter your 12-word seed phrase, ensuring it is spaced correctly without punctuation or numbers.
+   - Carefully input your 12-word seed phrase, ensuring correct spacing without any punctuation or numbers.

-8. **Exit & resume later (possibly in PM2) or Continue in the CLI script:**
+8. **Exit & Resume Options:**
-   - Choose to exit the script and save progress for later or continue to the claim function.
+   - Opt to exit and save the session for later resumption, possibly using PM2, or continue with claims directly in the CLI script.

 Remember to check and adjust your settings upon startup to optimize the script's performance to your server's capabilities.